-Canada Pension Plan Investment Board reduced its stake in shares of Baker Hughes (NASDAQ:BKR - Free Report) by 21.6% during the 4th quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 189,386 shares of the company's stock after selling 52,312 shares during the period.
-Canada Pension Plan Investment Board's holdings in Baker Hughes were worth $7,769,000 at the end of the most recent reporting period.
+Canada Pension Plan Investment Board lowered its holdings in shares of Baker Hughes (NASDAQ:BKR - Free Report) by 21.6% in the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 189,386 shares of the company's stock after selling 52,312 shares during the quarter.
+Canada Pension Plan Investment Board's holdings in Baker Hughes were worth $7,769,000 as of its most recent filing with the Securities & Exchange Commission.

-In other news, EVP Maria C. Borras sold 8,000 shares of the firm's stock in a transaction on Monday, January 27th.
-The stock was sold at an average price of $44.77, for a total transaction of $358,160.00.
-Following the completion of the sale, the executive vice president now directly owns 173,302 shares of the company's stock, valued at $7,758,730.54.
-This trade represents a 4.41 % decrease in their position.
+In related news, EVP Maria C. Borras sold 8,000 shares of the business's stock in a transaction that occurred on Monday, January 27th.
+The shares were sold at an average price of $44.77, for a total transaction of $358,160.00.
+Following the completion of the transaction, the executive vice president now owns 173,302 shares in the company, valued at $7,758,730.54.
+The trade was a 4.41 % decrease in their position.
 The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-0.27% of the stock is currently owned by insiders.
+Corporate insiders own 0.27% of the company's stock.

 Analysts Set New Price Targets